christian-deleon/tailscale-coredns/README.md

 - `TS_HOSTNAME` (required): Hostname for this CoreDNS instance
 - `TS_HOSTS_FILE` (optional): Path to hosts file for custom DNS entries (default: /etc/coredns/custom_hosts)
 - `TS_FORWARD_TO` (optional): Forward server for unresolved queries (default: 8.8.8.8)
+- `TS_EPHEMERAL` (optional): Enable ephemeral mode for Tailscale (default: false).
+When set to true, the node will be automatically removed when it goes offline
 - `TSC_REFRESH_INTERVAL` (optional): Refresh interval in seconds (default: 30)

 ### Corefile Configuration